 April 19, 2019

 So what do we say?
 How do we convince non-screen printers that our ink is worth it short of telling you that we are the coolest, best, and sexiest company in the industry?
 This is pretty easy.
 Weigh the ink.
 Just weigh it.
 Get a scale.
 Put the ink on the scale.
 Weigh it.
-Okay, this sounds sillier than my Halloween costume when I was 16.
-The point is this, you can weigh a shirt before it is screen printed and then weigh it again afterwards to figure out exactly how much ink you have used.
+You can weigh a shirt before it is screen printed and then weigh it again afterwards to figure out exactly how much ink you have used.
 Once you know how little ink you actually print per shirt, you can do some fun math and know for a fact how much that print cost.
 Spoiler alert!
 It is much less than you expect.
 It isn't enough for you to base your ink decisions on cost.
 Quality should win every time.
-I will prove it to you.
+We will prove it to you.

 Grab one of our empty buckets.
 If you don't have an empty bucket, pour out our competitor's ink and make it empty.
 Don't worry, it probably didn't cost you much anyway.
 Weigh the empty bucket.
 Now weigh a fresh bucket of what is hopefully our ink.
 If it isn't our ink, that's okay for now.
 The difference in weight is ink...all ink.
 Precious not-a-commodity plastisol ink.
 This will vary quite a bit from ink to ink as the weight is not the same from color to color or ink series to ink series.
 There are a lot of reasons for this but we don't need to get into details.
 Some inks are just heavier.